Katie Gallagher: Early life and education

 Katie Gallagher was born in western Pennsylvania and spent her early childhood there.
 About her youth, Gallagher said, "I never wore shoes, and I hated wearing clothes (but always wore my cat on my head)!"
 From seventh grade through high school, she lived in State College, Pennsylvania, and taught herself to sew.
 She shopped for vintage clothes, and altered them on a little Singer sewing machine.

 Gallagher declared apparel design as her major after her freshman year at the Rhode Island School of Design.
 Her first apparel design project at RISD was a dress fabricated from springs she made herself.
 Gallagher interned for Anna Sui during the summer following her sophomore year, and for threeASFOUR between her junior and senior years and also during winter break in her senior year.
 Her senior thesis project was a collection entirely in black.
 The collection included tailored dresses, silk and leather jackets, and detailing that included silver chains and ruffles.
 The work that Gallagher produced at RISD attracted the attention of fashion magazines including Interview magazine and Vogue Italia, and buyers from fashion boutiques SEVEN New York in New York and I.T in Hong Kong.
 Magazine editors began to interview Gallagher during her senior year.
-Katie Gallagher graduated with a Bachelor of Fine Arts in Apparel Design degree in May, 2009.
+Katie Gallagher graduated with a Bachelor of Fine Arts in Apparel Design degree in 2009.